You are here:

 Once you have successfully passed both units of the qualification it’s yours forever.
 However if you’re hoping to progress onto other NEBOSH qualifications, you’ll need to do so within 5 years.See more about how hard the NEBOSH General Certificate is here.

 The cost of your course can depend on a number of things including the learning method you choose and your course provider.
-Usually, an online NEBOSH General Certificate in Occupational Health & Safety costs around £450 with classroom learning often being slightly more expensive.
+Usually, an online NEBOSH General Certificate in Occupational Health & Safety costs from £450 (excl VAT and exams) with classroom learning often being slightly more expensive.

 Learn more about the NEBOSH Certificate course prices in our How Much Does it Cost to Take a NEBOSH General Certificate Course blog.